 Requirement 1: Utilizing an evidentiary review process when developing or modifying AUC that includes:

-The HVPAA has a dedicated informationist from the Johns Hopkins School of Medicine Welch Library and defined procedures and policies for evidence collection and review:
+Additionally, HVPAA retains the right to perform our own literature searches and create evidence tables.
+We have a dedicated informationist from the Johns Hopkins School of Medicine Welch Library and defined procedures and policies for evidence collection and review:

 - Systematic literature review of the clinical topic and relevant imaging studies.
 The HVPAA performs systematic review based on comprehensive searches developed by an informationist in cooperation with subject specialists.
 The informationist assists in translating the clinical question into a functional search strategy, identifying the relevant databases (including, but not limited to MEDLINE/PubMed and Embase), running the search in each database, performing an initial deduplication of the results, and exporting the references for the team to screen.
 The informationist also updates the searches, as needed.
 Clinical guidelines and consensus statements by professional medical societies are included in the evidence assessment.